We the people

-Code for America envisions a government that works by the people, for the people, in the 21st century.
+Code for America is a 501(c)3 non-profit that envisions a government by the people, for the people, that works in the 21st century.

 Our programs change how we participate in government by: